Executive Summary

 Introduction & Survey Methods

-The Wisconsin Department of Safety and Professional Services (DSPS) is responsible for the licensing of health care providers in Wisconsin.
-As part of the licensing and license renewal process, RNs and LPNs must complete the Nursing Workforce Survey.
-The survey gathers data on nurses who live and/or work in Wisconsin.
-Information from the survey is divided into different sections: 1) Licensing, Education and Training; 2) Impact of COVID-19; 3) Current Employment Status; 4) Nursing Specialization Information; 5) Advance Practice Nursing (only for the RN survey), and 6) Demographics.
-Section 2 is a new section to reveal how the nursing workforce is impacted by the COVID-19 pandemic.
+The Wisconsin Department of Safety and Professional Services (DSPS) is responsible for licensing healthcare providers in Wisconsin.
+As part of the licensing and renewal process, RNs and LPNs must complete the WRNS and WLPNS.
+The surveys collect data on nurses who live and/or work in Wisconsin.
+The information is organized into the following sections:

-The 2022 Registered Nurses survey includes 96,248 completed surveys.
-After eliminating incomplete and unusable observations, the final RN sample includes 87,100 surveys.
-The 2023 Licensed Practical Nurses survey includes 8,127 surveys.
-After removing incomplete and unusable data, the final sample includes 7,845 surveys.
+The 2024 WRNS includes 106,031 completed surveys.
+After eliminating incomplete and unusable observations, the final RN sample includes 93,008 surveys.
+The 2025 WLPNS includes 9,207 surveys.
+After removing incomplete and unusable data, the final sample includes 8,683 surveys.

 Summary